ShankarSomu/aws-efs-analyzer/README.md

 A Python tool for analyzing Amazon EFS (Elastic File System) mount points to identify cost optimization opportunities.

+**IMPORTANT: This tool performs READ-ONLY operations and does not modify any files or change your EFS configuration.**

 ## Features

 - **Recursive Scanning**: Efficiently scans EFS mount points with parallel processing